Azat Miftakhov: Protests

 Following the court's decision, but also during the trial, numerous protests were addressed to the Russian authorities for Miftakhov's treatment, such as the open letter issued on by the Société mathématique de France, another from the Brazilian Mathematical Society, and others.
 An open letter signed by many Russian scientists circulated in Russia and found its way in western academia.
-Approximately one hundred mathematicians from many countries have signed a petition to boycott the 2022 International Congress of Mathematicians, programmed to be held in Saint Petersburg, for various reasons, among which is the "sharp rising" in Russia of "the number of human rights defenders, journalists and scientists in Russian prisons and penal colonies", including specifically Miftakhov.
+Approximately one hundred mathematicians from many countries signed a petition to boycott the 2022 International Congress of Mathematicians, then programmed to be held in Saint Petersburg, for various reasons, among which is the "sharp rising" in Russia of "the number of human rights defenders, journalists and scientists in Russian prisons and penal colonies", including specifically Miftakhov.
 Over a hundred Russian mathematicians, working both in Russia and abroad, called on the International Mathematical Union to postpone the 2022 International Congress of Mathematicians until the end of Miftakhov's imprisonment.

 Honors

 The Fondation Mathématique Jacques Hadamard (FMJH) and the Laboratoire de Mathématiques d’Orsay (LMO) announced on February 23, 2021, that Azat Miftakhov is a Laureate of their incoming international mobility program called "junior scientific visibility" which aims to fund a period of research studies of a young talented international PhD students under the direction of a mathematician belonging to a FMJH-affiliated laboratory.

 Azat Miftakhov was then named an honorary student of Paris-Saclay University on March 4, 2021.

-An Azat Miftakhov Day is organized on June 16, 2021, by the Azat Miftakhov committee and sponsored by the French Mathematical Society (Société mathématique de France, SMF).
+An Azat Miftakhov Day was organized on June 16, 2021, by the Azat Miftakhov committee and sponsored by the French Mathematical Society (Société mathématique de France, SMF).